acken/outbox-workshop/README.md

 # Workshop at Outbox the 7th of October 2015

-The instructions and source code for this workshop will be published by the 3rd of October

 ## Prerequisites

 For working with this code you need node an npm installed.
 Below are instructions for getting this application up and running on your machine.